They say you cannot cross the same Shatun twice.

 He turned and walked back toward Shatun, his figure dissolving into the mist.

-I stood there for a moment, then chose a direction and began.
+I chose a direction and began.